Frequently Asked Questions

 - SUA completed Gandhi and Pauling Halls (academic buildings with the latest fiber-optic technology), Ikeda Library, Founders Hall (student and community services), Student Center (including dining hall and bookstore), eight student Residence Halls (with student rooms fully wired for campus and network connections), Small Conference Center, Athenaeum (seminar/conference center), Guest Residence, Recreation Center, sports fields and the Olympic-size swimming pool in 2001.

-- A 1000-seat performing arts center and Wangari Maathai Hall opened in September 2011 as part of the celebration of the 10th anniversary of the Aliso Viejo campus.
+- The 1000-seat Soka Performing Arts Center and Wangari Maathai Hall opened in September 2011 as part of the celebration of the 10th anniversary of the Aliso Viejo campus.
 Future planned additions include additional residence halls, academic buildings, additional dining facilities, and master's and doctoral program buildings.

 SUA admitted its first 120 first year undergraduate students from 18 countries and 18 states on August 24, 2001 at its first Entrance Ceremony.